Helping to Transform the Village of Port Chester and Revitalize its Downtown

 The Village of Port Chester has been striving over the past few years to capitalize on its various assets including the Metro-North Train Station, waterfront, and the historic Capitol Theater.
 These opportunities continue to attract developers who are eager to work with the Village to achieve its goals set forth in the Village’s Comprehensive Plan adopted in 2012 and the Plan the Port Character-Based Zoning Code adopted in May 2020.
 The Village’s goals include revitalizing its commercial areas, creating opportunities through mixed-use development, capitalizing on its train station through effective transit-oriented development, and improving the Village’s housing stock to attract young professionals and “empty-nesters.”

 Throughout the review process, the development team worked tirelessly with a local real estate agent to assist residential and commercial tenants of the existing buildings to find suitable replacement space after the expiration of their leases.
-The project is also improving the housing stock by providing attractive new units for commuters and by electing to offer 6 of its 22 residential units at rents affordable to tenants.
+The project is also improving the housing stock by providing attractive new units for commuters and by offering 10% of its residential units at rents affordable to tenants whose household income does not exceed 60% area median income.

-After its success in obtaining area variance relief in December 2019, the project continued its review before the Village Planning Commission where the project received site plan approval at its May 2020 meeting.
+After its success in obtaining area variance relief in December 2019, the project continued its review before the Village Planning Commission where the project received site plan approval at its May 2020 and amended site plan approval at its March 2021 meeting.
 These approvals and the project’s clear economic benefits led Cuddy & Feder’s Finance team to work with the developer to obtain financing assistance from the Port Chester IDA.

 This is just one example of Cuddy & Feder’s recent accomplishments in assisting clients to navigate the local entitlements and financing process in the Village of Port Chester and throughout the Hudson Valley region.
 Our team remains enthusiastic about continuing to effectively represent its clients through an increasingly regulated environment to help meet development goals while bringing improvements and benefits to communities.